cavenditti/distd/README.md

 - [x] ~~Implement FsStorage, to store items directly in the filesystem without deduplication (will be used by client)~~ **needs extensive testing**
 - [ ] Minimal client
+- [ ] Config
+- [ ] Basic authentication and keys management
-- [ ] Evaluate whether to and assign a 64-bit uid to each hash to reduce network overhead or not
+- [ ] Evaluate whether to assign a 64-bit uid to each hash to reduce network overhead or not

 ### Long term TODO:
 - [ ] Implement (a subset of) PPSPP in Rust, see [PyPPSPP](https://github.com/justas-/PyPPSPP) as reference